FileUtils plugin for Take Command / TCC / TCC/LE

 Syntax:

-wildspec | required; directory aliases are supported |
+| wildspec | required; directory aliases are supported |

-/A: attribs | filter by attributes; use /A:D to find subdirectories instead of files |
+/A:attribs | filter by attributes; use /A:D to find subdirectories instead of files |

 /S | search for matching files in subdirectories |

-/[ range] | many range options are supported |
+/[range] | many range options are supported |

-wildspec | required; directory aliases are supported |
+| wildspec | required; directory aliases are supported |

-makes a list of files matching the given
+@RANDFILE makes a list of files matching the given

 wildspec, picks one at random, and returns a